zammad/zammad-admin-documentation/settings/branding.rst

       .. warning::

-         Changing this value has direct consequences on your :doc:`/manage/scheduler` tasks!
-Keep in mind that the offset changes.
+         Changing this value has direct consequences on the following areas:

+            * :doc:`/manage/scheduler` tasks
+            * search indexing (and thus reporting)
+            * notifications
+            * calendar subscriptions
+            * browser printing

+         Please note that some of above partly are fallbacks in case Zammad could not detect the agents timezone correctly.

 Pretty Date
    This setting allows you to define how Zammad should display time stamps